STAWKEYE/Eclair-GUI/README.md

 		*** If you have a mobile wallet connected to your own Lightning Node, your mobile wallet will often show up on this list if it's OFFLINE, and you'll likely see a large balance of LOCKED FUNDS. (i.e. you're likely to accidentally force close your own channel if you're not paying attention.)
-		    If you add a note in the freeform column "This is just my mobile wallet" it will be erased every time that your mobile wallet comes off the list and is put back on again (say you happen to have your mobile wallet running while using this spreadsheet.)
-		  In order to keep a perpetual identifier on it, I added a line directly to the VBA code.
-Find the line and replace ###Your_Payment_Channel_ID_Here### with your PaymentChannelID.
-This section of code could be copied several times if you'd like to use a custom identifier for any payment channels of special interest.

 	Rebalance
 		A listing of all of your payment channels, ranked by the amount of imbalance (in true BTC value, not by percentage of channel capacity)